Apostle Islands Kayaking, Hiking, and Camping Trips

-The Apostle Islands National Lakeshore is a sea kayaking paradise.
-This 22-island archipelago on the South Shore of Lake Superior is known for its otherworldly sea caves, sandy beaches, picturesque lighthouses, and historic shipwrecks.
-Apostle Islands kayaking is great for both novice and experienced paddlers.
-Although kayaking is the primary activity on our Apostles trips, there are also plenty of opportunities to hike, play on the beach, sight-see, and enjoy downtime.
+The Apostle Islands National Lakeshore is a 22-island archipelago on the South Shore of Lake Superior.
+It is known for its red sandstone sea caves, sandy beaches, picturesque lighthouses, and historic shipwrecks.
+Sea Kayaking in the Apostle Islands is great for both novice and experienced paddlers.
+There are also plenty of opportunities to hike, play on the beach, sight-see, and enjoy downtime.

 Wilderness Inquiry Kayak Base Camp

 33095 Little Sand Bay Rd

 Bayfield, WI 54814

 The Apostle Islands is one of America’s most accessible outdoor venues, offering many vacation options – so many that we established our Apostle Islands Kayak Base Camp there as a jumping off place to explore the south shore of Lake Superior.
 Several of our itineraries spend each night at the base camp with day paddles and hikes, while others head out after the first day to camp on the islands.
 Our base camp has showers, indoor bathrooms, and many amenities – you will love it!
 Regardless of which itinerary you choose you will enjoy this very special place.

 There are many day trip options.
 Paddle to the sea caves, hike through hemlock forests, spend afternoons on the beach and evenings around the campfire.
 Overnights are at our accommodating base camp where there are modern shower and bathroom facilities.

 Itinerary Details Available DatesThe family version of our popular base camp trip.
 Take your kids for a paddle to the sea caves, hike through hemlock forests, spend afternoons on the beach and evenings roasting s'mores.
 Overnights are at our accommodating base camp where kids can get used to camping while having modern shower and bathroom facilities